Sunday 29th August, 2021

 3. summarise the safety and effectiveness of NSAIDS

-The trial where massage and NSAIDS were directly compared.
+The trial where massage and NSAIDS were directly compared

-In this trial (2) 60 people with long standing upper back pain were given 5 days of either:
+60 people with long standing upper back pain were given 5 days of either:

 • 400mg of the NSAID Iboprufen three times daily, or